crised/electrical/README.md

 -------------
 This resembles the electrical bill:
 * Energy: KWh for the range, e.g. 670 KWh
-* Maximum Active Power for the Range:, e.g. 200 KW
+* Maximum Total Active Power for the Range:, e.g. 200 KW
-* Maximum Active Power in between 18:00 - 23:00
+* Maximum Total Active Power in between 18:00 - 23:00
-* Power Factor
+* Power Factor: This is Calculated at the maximum power divided by the "matching" apparent power.
+P/S In the same time interval.

 Total Detail Accordion
 -------------